leapdao/docs/docs/recipes/send-transfer.md

 6. Sign transaction. `leap-core` supports two methods: `sign(privKeys: string[])` and `signWeb3(web3: Web3)`

-    - `sign(privKeys: string[])` expects array of private keys as an argument.
-Length of array should be equal to length of inputs.
-Also, you can use `signAll` in case in need one key for all inputs
+    - `sign(privKeys: string[])` expects an array of private keys as an argument.
+Length of the array should be equal to the length of inputs.
+Also, you can use `signAll` in case you need one key for all inputs

             tx.signAll(privateKey);